AhmedElsherbini/AhmedElsherbini/README.md

 - 👋 Hi, I’m @AhmedElsherbini
 - 👀 I’m interested in Bacterial, Viral genomics, and Microbiome data analysis
-- 🌱 bioinformatics, machine learning, and in wet-lab work :))
+- 🌱 Microbiology, bioinformatics, machine learning, and in wet-lab work :))
 - 📫 How to reach me?
-I'm a fast responder, just mail me.
+I'm a fast responder, just email me.
 Looking forward to talking with you :))

 <!---
 AhmedElsherbini/AhmedElsherbini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.